 Question

-Why does a download prompt appear upon accessing my website?
+Why is a download prompt appear upon accessing my website?

 Answer